-- The most robust existing approaches for volumetric light transport can be divided into two categories. - First, we have Monte Carlo path integration, such as bidirectional path tracing. - And second, we have techniques derived from photon density estimation, such as volumetric photon mapping, the beam radiance estimate or photon beams. - While each of these techniques is great in certain types of media, it may fail for other types. - We address this problem in our work.
+- Existing approaches for volumetric light transport can be divided into two categories. - · First, we have Monte Carlo path integration, such as bidirectional path tracing. - And second, we have techniques derived from photon density estimation, such as volumetric photon mapping, the beam radiance estimate, or photon beams. - While each of these techniques is great in certain types of media, it may fail for other types. - · Our aim is to address this problem.